openmsi/openmsipython/README.md

 Another common issue with Windows builds is a seemingly "missing" `libsodium.dll` file.
 If you have trouble importing `pysodium`, make sure the directory containing your `libsodium.dll` is added to your `PATH`, or that the `libsodium.dll` file is properly registered on your system.

-#### Extra setup on Mac OS
+#### Extra setup on Intel-based MacOS

-Mac OS is not officially supported for `OpenMSIPython`, but if you would like to work with it you will need to install `librdkafka` using homebrew to do so.
+MacOS is not officially supported for `OpenMSIPython`, but works reliably at this time.
+If you would like to work with MacOS you will need to install `librdkafka` using the package manager homebrew.
 This may also require installing Xcode command line tools.
 You can install both of these using the commands below:

 ```
 xcode-select --install